TMJ Physiotherapy

 Treatment Options for TMJ disorders

-Treatment for TMJ disorder aims to alleviate symptoms, improve jaw function, and address underlying causes.
+At our TMJ physiotherapy clinic treatment for TMJ disorder aims to alleviate symptoms, improve jaw function and address underlying causes.
 Here are some common treatment modalities:

 Simple self-care techniques can often provide relief from mild TMJ symptoms.
 These may include applying ice packs to the jaw, practicing stress-reduction techniques, and avoiding hard or chewy foods.